jeremylt/LFAToolkit.jl/docs/src/examples/advection.md

 for an appropriate test space ``V \subseteq H^1 \left( \Omega \right)`` on the domain.
 In this weak formulation, boundary terms have been omitted, as they are not present on the infinite grid for Local Fourier Analysis.

-For understanding about nonpolynomial bases, see paper New quadrature formulas from conformal maps SIAM J. NUMER.
-ANAL.
-Vol. 46, No. 2 (2008) by following Hale and Trefethen (2008)
+For understanding about nonpolynomial bases, see paper Hale and Trefethen (2008) New quadrature formulas from conformal maps. https://doi.org/10.1137/07068607X

 ### LFAToolkit code